Ed Albro, editor, PC World

 Jack Loo, editor, Computerworld Singapore

-Most significant story of 2011: The telecom operators in Singapore have made significant inroads into the enterprise IT space through cloud computing.
+: The telecom operators in Singapore have made significant inroads into the enterprise IT space through cloud computing.
 They have launched a variety of cloud-based offerings that are based on partnerships with vendors like VMware and Symantec.
 Their target customers are small to mid-size companies.
 These organizations tend to have minimal IT departments.
 In terms of spending power, their technology budgets are dynamic.
 They prefer dealing with one to five vendors that can offer multiple services or products.
 The operators started off from simple offerings like data center hosting and data connectivity.
 It has been a starting point for them to place more services and products like cloud-based applications.
 With money from mobile phone, broadband Internet and cable television markets starting to even off, these operators see the enterprise IT space as their new revenue-generating playground.